 The deets that matter for your wallet: Depends on who you're talking to.
-Some say 'no thanks' to higher tax rates and argue they're bad for the economy.
+Some say 'no thanks' to higher corporate tax rates and argue they're bad for the economy.
 Because the added cost could lead businesses to lower pay for employees and/or raise prices for consumers.
 Ultimately, that could contribute to slower economic growth and lessen American competitiveness in the global market.
+Psst...that last concern could be moot if the world approves a proposed global minimum corporate tax rate (hint: that’s if countries agree to charging businesses the same tax rate or higher on any profits earned at home or abroad).

 Another potential effect: higher taxes could eat into revenues, which could mean lower returns for investors.

-On the flip side, others say raising taxes on corporations (and the rich) can combat income inequality.
+On the flip side, others say corporations (and the rich) paying more taxes can combat income inequality.
 And help pay for plans that some economists predict will boost economic growth.
 Think: physical infrastructure, like roads and water pipes, and programs like education and child care.
 Because the plan to fix highways, rebuild bridges, and upgrade systems across the country has the potential to create a lot of new jobs.
 And, the White House says, making sure there are enough, up-to-code child care facilities nationwide can help parents, especially moms, in the workforce.

 Your move: Put yourself in the best financial position possible, no matter who's right.
 Some ideas: